 Felony Washington State DUI

 If you have been convicted of four “priors” within ten years you may be facing a Washington Felony DUI.
 If you have been convicted of one prior Vehicular Homicide or Vehicular Assault within 10 years you may be facing a felony DUI charge.

 Depending on the circumstances of your driving under the influence (DUI) case, you may be charged with a misdemeanor or felony offense.
 Whether you are charged with a misdemeanor or felony, you could face serious penalties if you are convicted, including jail time, probation, community service, fines, increased insurance costs, and a driver’s license suspension.
-As a result, you should speak with an experienced DUI defense attorney immediately if you are facing drunk-driving charges.
+As a result, you should speak with an experienced DUI defense lawyer immediately if you are facing drunk-driving charges.

 In Washington, you can be charged with DUI if your blood alcohol content (BAC) is .08 or higher.
 A first offense is typically charged as a misdemeanor.
 However, depending on the number of prior offenses on your record or whether other people were injured during an accident, you may be charged with DUI felony.